Avalanche look keep momentum rolling at home vs. Ducks

 The Colorado Avalanche are tied for third in the league in scoring, but the goals have been tougher to come by lately.
 It hasn't stopped one of the hottest team in the NHL from piling up victories.

 Colorado has won a season-high seven in a row but is averaging just 2.29 goals those games, more than a full goal lower than its season average.
 Great goaltending and tighter defense have the Avalanche pushing the St. Louis Blues for first place in the Central Division.
-Colorado won its ninth straight on the road, 2-1 in Detroit on Monday, and now tries to duplicate that success at home when it faces the Anaheim Ducks on Wednesday night.
+Colorado won its ninth straight on the road, 2-1 in Detroit on Monday, and now tries to duplicate that success at home on Wednesday night when it faces the Anaheim Ducks, who will be playing the second of back-to-back games.

-Francouz needed just 26 saves to get the win, and Ducks coach Dallas Eakins lamented that his team needed to get more shots on goal.
+Francouz made only 26 saves in the win, and Ducks coach Dallas Eakins lamented his team's lack of shots on goal.
 "The thing is we need to keep trying to get pucks on net.
 It doesn't have to be a clean shot on the net," he said after the game.
 "If you watch the highlights every night, there are a whole lot of dirty goals being scored everywhere.
 That's how we're going to have to keep committing to getting pucks into the zone in front of the net."

+Anaheim gave up four second-period goals to the Blackhawks, and its already depleted corps of defensemen took another blow.
+Already without Cam Fowler, Erik Gudbranson and Hampus Lindholm, the Ducks lost Josh Manson to an upper-body injury.
+Eakins did not have a postgame update on Manson, who was averaging 20:52 of ice time this season before his abbreviated 6:18 stint Tuesday.

-Francouz will probably be in net after serving as Michael Hutchinson's backup Monday night, while Anaheim's John Gibson is likely to get the nod.
-He had 28 saves in the last game against Colorado and has a 2.99 goals-against average for a team with just 26 wins in 65 games. --Field Level Media
+Francouz will probably be in net for Colorado after serving as Michael Hutchinson's backup Monday night.
+It's unclear who will be Anaheim's starting goalie.
+John Gibson started in Chicago and allowed five goals on 24 shots before giving way to Ryan Miller for the third period.
+Gibson had 28 saves in the last game against Colorado and has a 3.05 goals-against average for a team with just 26 wins in 66 games.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)